checkly/docs.checklyhq.com/site/content/privacy/_index.md

 - We use Intercom to chat with you and help you with support and sales related questions.
 - We use Google Analytics and Plausible to see how you interact with website.
 You can opt out of both Google Analytics, Plausible does not collect any personal information.
-- We use Segment and Mixpanel so analyse how you use our product after signing up.
+- We use Segment, Mixpanel and Hotjar to analyse how you use our product after signing up.
 - We use 3rd party providers like AWS and Heroku to process and store our data.

 ## 1. Information Collection and Use